Delray Beach Traumatic Brain Injury Lawyer

 Call Now to Set Up a Free Consultation with a Delray Beach Brain Injury Lawyer

-For more information on your rights after suffering a TBI or similar injuries in a car accident, please contact the Leifer Law Firm at 561-660-9421.
+For more information on your rights after suffering a TBI or similar injuries in a car accident, please contact Leifer & Ramirez at 561-660-9421.
 You can also go online to schedule a free case assessment regarding your legal remedies as a victim of TBI.